fiendish-devilry/cloop/README.rst

 Basic Usage
 -----------

-:class:`loop.Loop` lets you write C-style loops in the bodies of Python classes.
+``Loop`` lets you write C-style loops in the bodies of Python classes.

 .. code-block:: python